RiFi2k/format-html-in-php/README.md

 ## Using This Extension

-1. Install.
+There is a default registered keybinding for Ctrl + Alt + F but you can change this if desired through the standard keybindings menu.

+If you are within a PHP file I added a right click context menu option to Format HTML in PHP anytime you want.

+If you want it to automatically format on save...

-2. Turn on format on save either globally or scoped to PHP.
+1. Turn on format on save either globally or scoped to PHP.
 (Example below)
 2. Go about your day.

 **Feel free to have nested HTML in .php files now, it will format as you are expecting.**